What Big Book study is

 - Length

 - Front-to-back studies can take a year or more.
-Showing up consistently matters more than catching every meeting.
+Attending regularly matters more than attending every session.

 - Disagreement with the text